The 11 best restaurants in London for al fresco dining

 Mandarin Oriental Hyde Park, Knightsbridge

-To step inside the Mandarin Oriental Hyde Park, is akin to entering one of the private members’ clubs on Pall Mall: an imposing hall and staircase bedecked with marble walls greets you as footmen beckon you towards Dinner, Heston Blumenthal’s Michelin Star restaurant at the back of the building, or The Audley, the hotel’s legendary bar.
+To step inside the Mandarin Oriental Hyde Park, is akin to entering one of the private members’ clubs on Pall Mall: an imposing hall and staircase bedecked with marble walls greets you as footmen beckon you towards Dinner, Heston Blumenthal’s Michelin Star restaurant at the back of the building, or The Aubrey, the hotel’s legendary bar (and restaurant).
 There’s a way of doing things here.
 It’s elegant.
 It’s refined.
 You want to slow down and savour it.

 Perhaps nowhere in London offers clearer respite from the outside world; and the cherry on the cake is undoubtedly the outdoor terrace, a mere 20 yards or so from the cacophony of Knightsbridge, overlooking Hyde Park and the Household Cavalry, which parades down the strip right over the hedge.
 The food is prepared by the same team behind Dinner, offering a menu that reimagines British summer classics such as coronation chicken, lobster rolls and fish and chips (the latter served with mussel ketchup).

-The lunch menu is more restrictive; you want to stop here for dinner, when the air is cooler and the sky turns pink and purple with the sunset.
+The lunch menu is more expansive, but you still want to stop here for dinner, when the air is cooler and the sky turns pink and purple with the sunset.
 Start with an oyster and pair with a 2022 vintage Sancerre by Pierre Martin.
 Tables seat two or four.

 Toklas, Embankment